anshivashankar/task_tracker/README.md

 I also made sure that anyone can complete any task, even if it's not assigned to them.
 From my own experience, even if a task was assigned to me by my manager, anyone would be able to complete it for me, if we were working together, or for some other reason.
 Similarly, anyone can unassign a task from themselves.
 This is because if a task needs to pass from assignee to assignee and neither assignee shares a manager, there is no mechanism to do so.
 Because of this, anyone can unassign tasks, but only managers can assign them.

+Lastly, I made it so that a not-logged-in user can only view the whole list of tasks (the index page) and can't do anything else.
+This is because we want to encourage users to log in.